-Numerical example: stress response in HPA axis In this example, we examine a model of the Hypothalamic-Pituitary-Adrenal (HPA) axis [60], which play an important role in maintaining body homeostasis in response to various For some parameter values, the model predicts the bistability in the solution: once a sufficiently high stress level has been reached, the systems lies permanently in an elevated response state even after the stress level has been removed.
+3.2.2.
+Numerical example: stress response in the HPA axis.
+In this example, we examine a model of the hypothalamic-pituitary-adrenal (HPA) axis [60], which plays an important role in maintaining body homeostasis in response to various stresses.
+For some parameter values, the model predicts the bistability in the solution: once a sufficiently high stress level has been reached, the systems lie permanently in an elevated response state even after the stress level has been removed.
 Physiologically, this could correspond to a chronic stress condition.
-A simulation of the model that corresponds to such a condition is shown in the middle column of Figure 24: once the amplitude of the stress pulse (shown as gray blocks) goes above 0.25, the system does not go back to the low response state.
+A simulation of the model that corresponds to such a condition is shown in the middle column of figure 24: once the amplitude of the stress pulse (shown as gray blocks) goes above 0.25, the system does not go back to the low response state.
 Given this behavior, we ask the following question: which mechanisms could delay the onset of chronic stress condition, to a higher stress level?
-The corresponding inverse bifurcation problem is to shift the saddle-nodes (or limit-points) as shown in Figure 25.
-Using the sparsity-promoting penalty, a change in 2 parameters has been identified, giving rise to the model behavior shown in the right column of Figure 24: we see that the HPA response remains reversible for the stress level 0.25, successfully delaying the chronic condition to a higher input stress level.
-Finally, we note that the use of sparsity promoting penalty is important for obtaining results that are more easily interpretable in the biological context: Figure 26 shows that in comparison, the result obtained using a sparsity enforcing penalty $l{p,\epsilon}$, see (27), is more useful than the standard l_2 -penalty because it identifies a few especially relevant parameters.
+The corresponding inverse bifurcation problem is to shift the saddle-nodes (or limit-points) as shown in figure 25.
+Using the sparsity-promoting penalty, a change in two parameters has been identified, giving rise to the model behavior shown in the right column of figure 24: we see that the HPA response remains reversible for the stress level 0.25, successfully delaying the chronic condition to a higher input stress level.
+Finally, we note that the use of sparsity-promoting penalty is important for obtaining results that are more easily interpretable in the biological context: figure 26 shows that in comparison, the result obtained using a sparsity enforcing penalty $l{p,\epsilon}$, see (27), is more useful than the standard l_2 -penalty because it identifies a few especially relevant parameters.